liuxuhelloworld/liuxuhelloworld.github.io/_posts/2021-12-02-redis-cluster.md

 Every node in a Redis Cluster is responsible for a subset of the hash slots.
 This allows to add and remove nodes in the cluster easily.
 Because moving hash slots from a node to another does not require to stop operations, adding and removing nodes, or changing the percentage of hash slots hold by nodes, does not require any downtime.

+## resharding
+Resharding basically means to move hash slots from a set of nodes to another set of nodes, and like cluster creation it is accomplished using the redis-cli utility.

 # Redis Cluster master-replica model
 In order to remain available when a subset of cluster nodes are failing or are not able to communicate with the majority of nodes, Redis Cluster uses a master-replica model.